Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 spells, use items and special abilities, or perform any other activity.
 Each round while the Shaman dances, there is a 35% base chance plus 2% for each level of the Shaman that a spirit will answer the call, up to a maximum of 95% at level 30.
-Any summoned spirits will disappear if the Shaman stops dancing.
+Any summoned spirits will disappear if the Shaman stops dancing, or if the spirits leave visual range.
 The spirits grow in power as the Shaman gains additional levels:
   Level 1:  Minor animal spirits (snake, fox, hound), up to 2 spirits at the same time.
   Level 6:  Major animal spirits (bear, panther, boar), up to 3 spirits at the same time.
   Level 12: Minor nature spirits (lesser air spirit, lesser earth spirit, lesser fire spirit), up